 Carpooling: Share Your Ride

 The benefits add up quickly when you share your ride.
 Not only do carpoolers split the cost of gas and enjoy toll-free access to HOV and Express lanes, they also qualify for our $25 Drive Less commuter incentive.
 Plus, everyone who carpools has a Guaranteed Ride Home in emergencies where carpooling isn’t an option.

 If you are looking for a carpool partner, we’ve got useful tips on how to fill an empty seat.

 If you’re curious how trying a different commute might save you time or money, ask a 511CC Commute Coach.
 Give us the basic information about your commute and one of our transportation experts will contact you with customized commute options and information on available incentives.
 Best of all, the service is completely free.

 Carsharing (Richmond and El Cerrito)

 For people who need reliable access to a car for shorter trips but don’t want to own one, carsharing is a great option.
 Carsharing services provide affordable, round-the-clock access to a fleet of vehicles distributed throughout a city or service area.
 Vehicles can be located and rented instantly, online or with an app, making it easy to get out on the road.
-In Contra Costa, carsharing is currently available in Richmond (Míocar) and at El Cerrito Plaza BART station (Zipcar).
+In Contra Costa, carsharing is currently available in Richmond (Míocar) and El Cerrito (GIG Car Share).

 The technology supporting electric cars has improved dramatically over the last few years and they’ve become an affordable, reliable and cost-saving option that is better for the air we breathe.